mechmotum/mechmotum.github.io/content/pages/guide.rst

 contents should only be shared with other ``<netid>@g-tudelft.nl>`` addresses that are members of the lab. ``<netid>@g-tudelft.nl>`` is also the login username/email that you will need to use when logging into https://drive.google.com.
-Read the "README" files present in the Google Drive directories to learn how to use the space.
 Please avoid using the "Share" button to share with non-TUD accounts, until we determine best practices for this.
-If you want to add large amounts of data (>50 Gb), inform your supervisor first because there may be a more appropriate long term storage solution for certain types of data.
+Read and update the README files present in the Google Drive directories to learn how to use the space.
+If you create new directories, add a README file to explain what the purpose of the folder is.
+If you want to add large amounts of data (>10 Gb), inform your supervisor first because there may be a more appropriate long term storage solution for certain types of data.

 Reference Management
 --------------------